ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 :    Set this flag to `ocp_entitled` only if you use this cluster with a license such as a Cloud Pak that has an OpenShift entitlement.

 `--host-label LABEL`, `--hl LABEL`
 :    Enter any labels as key-value pairs to identify the host to assign to your Satellite control plane or Red Hat OpenShift cluster.
 The first host that has this label and is unassigned is automatically assigned to the control plane or cluster.
-To find available host labels, run `ibmcloud sat host get --host HOST_NAME_OR_ID --location LOCATION_NAME_OR_ID`.
+To find available host labels, run `ibmcloud sat host get --host <host_name_or_ID> --location <location_name_or_ID>`.

 `--infrastructure-topology TOPOLOGY`
 :    Specify whether the cluster should run a single worker node or the default number of worker nodes.
 To create a single-node cluster, specify `single-replica`.
 To create a default cluster with multiple worker nodes, specify `highly-available`.
 The `highly-available` option is applied by default.
 Accepted values: `single-replica`, `highly-available`